Impossibility Aside – Abolition IS our Business

 In other words, the seeming impossibility of abolition may be a sound reason for many level-headed persons to be cynical about it as a real alternative to policing and imprisoning as we know them.
 I’ll grant you that.
 But for Christians it’s a whole different ballgame—because we’ve pledged allegiance to a God who regularly traffics in the impossible.
 (I’d say that’s true of any religious-humanist tradition that trades in utopian ideals, but I’m speaking up as a Christian.)

 Maybe we should criticize or even oppose abolitionist ideas because they’re overly simplistic (except they’re not), or unjust (except, they’re not), or counter-productive (except, they’re not), or foolishly idealistic (except they’re not).
-I’ll spell out the details of all those “except, they’re not”s in future posts this summer.

 What abolitionist ideas are is a direct threat to the status quo dynamics of domination and exploitation that have riddled Western society for the past several hundred years (but NOT since forever).
 And if you read between the lines of even your illustrated children’s Bible you can tell that the biblical God is precisely the sort of deity that overturns the status quo dynamics of domination and exploitation.
 I’d say that’s even God’s “middle name”—except it’s not: it’s actually God’s FIRST NAME.
 (When Moses’ asks that Holy Presence speaking from the Burning Bush for a name, the response given is YHWH, “I am that I am,” or more likely meant to be rendered, “I will be Who I will be,” a name connoting limitless surprise, untamable freedom, and the absolute commitment to do whatever is required to deliver liberation.
-THAT’S OUR GOD.
+THAT’S OUR GOD.)

 Now, I won’t say that bringing about abolition is “peanuts” for God.
 I mean, did you see Egypt’s living room after the Exodus?
 That was a messy plague-ridden affair.
 But the same God who undertook the Exodus—against all odds—THAT God is also all-in on abolition.
 And if we want to be on the right side of history, we might choose to be all-in on abolition, too.